Inorbit Mall: Inorbit Vashi

 Inorbit Vashi was inaugurated in 2008.
 The mall is located in Vashi, Navi Mumbai.
 It has a gross leasable area of 550000 sqft.
 The mall is credited with changing the face of the area, as until then there were no big brands having a presence in Vashi.
 Residents of neighbouring areas have voiced their wishes for an Inorbit Vashi type of mall to be built in their area as well.
 The mall is known as a "one stop destination" for shoppers in Navi Mumbai as well as for offering wifi facility at no cost to shoppers.
 The mall frequently hosts music events called "Live @ Inorbit" and has hosted bands such as The Yagna, Split, Live saver, Chain reaction and Inertia.
 In 2010, the mall ran an initiative called Aikya where it displayed a sand sculpture of a rhinoceros to promote wildlife conservation.
 As of July 2014, the mall offers many places to eat - Pot Pourri, Kareem's, Lemon Grass, Soy Street, KFC, Garden Court Restaurant, Starbucks and The Bowl House are a few of the restaurants at Inorbit mall vashi.
 There are many other brands related to skin care, salon and spa that have added to the buzz with the commencement such as Bodhi Thai Spa, Kaya Skin Clinic, Juice and Envi Salon.

 This mall offers a wide variety of clothing options.
 There are many clothing brand stores such as Shoppers Stop, Westside, Allen Solly, BIBA, Gini & Jony Arrow, FabIndia, Globus, Jack & Jones, Max, Pepe Jeans etc.

 Inorbit Pune

 Inorbit Pune was opened in 2011 in Vadgaon Sheri, Pune.
 It has a gross leasable area of 547,000 square feet.
 In May 2011, Faces Cosmetics opened its first store in India at Inorbit Pune and in July 2011, Cinemax launched a four screen multiplex at the mall.
 In 2012, the Essel Group chose Inorbit Pune to launch the first outlet of EsselWorld Freeze.
 The mall was permanently closed in November 2016, except the PVR Multiplex.

-Inorbit Cyberabad
+Inorbit Hyderabad

 Inorbit Cyberabad (Hyderabad) has a gross leasable area of 800,000 square feet.
 It was launched in 2009 and is also the biggest of all the Inorbit malls.
 It is located at Mindspace, Madhapur in Hitech City, Hyderabad.